Is the Jungfrau Travel Pass worth it? An honest review

 The Jungfrau Travel Pass is a convenient ticket that grants you access to a network of trains, cable cars, and gondolas within the Jungfrau Region, allowing unlimited travel for a set number of consecutive days.

-• A discounted price for the final leg of the Jungfrau Railway from Eigergletscher to Jungfraujoch (Top of Europe), so for the Interlaken-Jungfraujoch round trip you’ll pay a total price of 63CHF outside of peak season, 75CHF return from June to August.
-This is the best price available, vs. 147.80CHF for the same trip with the Swiss Travel Pass or Berner Oberland Pass, or 111.90CHF for the Half Fare Card price.
+- A discounted price for the final leg of the Jungfrau Railway from Eigergletscher to Jungfraujoch (Top of Europe), so for the Interlaken-Jungfraujoch round trip you’ll pay a total price of 63CHF in low season (November to April), 79CHF return in peak season (May to October).
+This is the best price available, vs. 151.20CHF for the same trip with the Swiss Travel Pass or Berner Oberland Pass in the low season, or 112.20CHF for the Half Fare Card price.

-• A discounted price for the Stechelberg to Schiltorn cableway, 81CHF (instead of 108CHF)
+- A discounted price for the Stechelberg to Schilthorn cableway, 86.40CHF (instead of 115CHF full fare)

 Phew!